How to escape atypical regions in the symmetric binary perceptron: a journey through connected-solutions states: The quenched procedure

 In Fig.~\ref{fig: 3}, we display overlap curves for the quench dynamics described above with several system sizes, $N=\{3\times 10^3, $ $7\times 10^3, $ $1\times 10^4,$ $ 2\times 10^4,$ $ 4\times 10^4\}$.
 We have set the margin threshold to $\kappa=0.75$ and averaged the dynamics for each system size over 10 realizations of the disorder.
 Starting with the right panel, we simply plotted the overlap of the system at time t (natural time-scale) with its initial configuration.
 We can observe that this quantity appears to converge to a plateau in the long-time limit, and the height of this plateau depends on $N$.
 In particular, the bigger the system is the closer this plateau gets to $1$.
 In other words, this means that the dynamical system remains closer and closer to its initialization as the number of dimensions increases.

+In fact, the landscape of solutions around a planted configuration have already been studied in \cite{barbier2023atypical}.
+In particular, authors analysed the Franz-Parisi potential around a fixed solution of the problem.
+This allowed them to count the number of typical solutions around a fixed configuration in the $N\rightarrow+\infty$ limit.
+One of the main results is that a Monte-Carlo initialized in ${\bf x}_0$ should be able to decorrelate up to an extensive Hamming distance from its initialization in the long-time limit (given that the number of dimension goes to infinity first), i.e. $\lim_{t\rightarrow+\infty} {\bf x}_t \cdot {\bf x}_0 /N =m'$ and $m'<1$.
+However, this prediction is not consistent with our Monte-Carlo simulations or our chain computation.
+This discrepancy comes from the fact that the Franz-Parisi potential counts solutions whether or not they are isolated, i.e. disregarding any dynamical accessibility.
+In most models this consideration is superfluous.
+However, as our simulations show, it is a core problem in the symmetric binary perceptron.

-On the right panel, we plotted the same simulations but this time with the rescaled time-scale.
+Coming back on Fig.~\ref{fig: 3}, the left panel displays the same simulations but this time with the rescaled time-scale.
 We recall that this time-scale corresponds to the number of spin flips that have been accepted.
 With this framing we can over-impose the predictions from the chain computation.
 In particular, we added the decorrelation profile predicted by the no-memory chain (dashed black line) and highlighted the point for which its update stops (colored spot) -when the local entropy becomes negative-.
 We want to emphasize that the stopping point in the no-memory chain is $N$-dependent since we have set the overlap $m=1-2/N$.
 Thus, both the Monte-Carlo dynamics and our theoretical predictions are dependent on the size of the system.

 With the rescaled time-scale we can highlight that the Monte-Carlo simulations undergo two dynamical regimes.
 A first one that follows the chain prediction: the system takes $\mathcal{O}(N)$ natural time steps to decorrelate as a no-memory system.
 In this regime we observe that it accepts roughly from $0.1N$ to $0.3N$ spin flips, depending on the size of the system.
 Then, while the chain computation predicts that no more spin flips should be accepted, the Monte-Carlo enters a second regime where it continues to find possible spin flips.
 This second regime however cannot be obtained if the dynamics is ran for an usual $\mathcal{O}(N)$ total number of natural time steps.
 Indeed, we can observe that while all simulations were run for a maximum of $1500N$ natural time steps (as shown in the right panel), the left panel shows that the second regime (in which more spin flips than expected are accepted) shrinks as $N$ increases.